 Upon successful completion, students will have the knowledge and skills to:

-Outcome 1: recognise and comment on issues and problems arising out of organisational change initiatives;
+- Identify issues and problems arising out of organisational change initiatives grounded in evidence-based management (EBM) approaches

-Outcome 2: define, explain and illustrate theories of planned change, their relevant foundations, strengths and weaknesses;
+- Critically discuss theories of planned change, including their relevant foundations, strengths and weaknesses

-Outcome 3: facilitate organisational change; and apply diagnostic models and concepts to change issues at the organisational, group and individual levels;
+- Recommend advice on organisational change based on the application of appropriate models and concepts to change issues at the organisational, group and individual levels

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.